Free Spiritual Pathways Quiz Online How to Create Guiding Principles

 Scoring Your Answers To the Quiz

-The scores run from positive nine to negative nine.
-Anyone with a score above a positive five is someone we would consider open-minded.
-If you scored positive, eight or nine, you’re a freethinker.
+The scores range from positive nine to negative nine.
+Anyone with a score above five is considered open-minded.
+If you scored positive, eight, or nine, you’re a freethinker.

 A score between zero and a positive four indicates you are at a crossroads.
-You are likely struggling with the contradictions of religion.
-Still, you can’t make the break to freedom.
+You are likely struggling with religion’s contradictions, but you can’t make the break to freedom.
 You also are likely to have social or business ties within a religious community.

 If you scored negative, one to five, you are a staunch religious follower.
 You are likely an extremist or religious leader if you scored negative from six to nine.